Robust Variational Physics-Informed Neural Networks: Acknowledgments

 \section{Acknowledgments}

 The work of Sergio Rojas was done in the framework of the Chilean grant ANID FONDECYT No. 3210009.
 Judit Mu\~noz-Matute has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie individual fellowship grant agreement No. 101017984 (GEODPG).
-David Pardo has received funding from: the Spanish Ministry of Science and Innovation projects with references TED2021-132783B-I00, PID2019-108111RB-I00 (FEDER/AEI) and PDC2021-121093-I00 (MCIN / AEI / 10.13039/501100011033/Next Generation EU), the “BCAM Severo Ochoa” accreditation of excellence CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033; the Spanish Ministry of Economic and Digital Transformation with Misiones Project IA4TES (MIA.2021.M04.008 / NextGenerationEU PRTR); and the Basque Government through the BERC 2022-2025 program, the Elkartek project SIGZE (KK-2021/00095), and the Consolidated Research Group MATHMODE (IT1456-22) given by the Department of Education, and the Euskampus Foundation through the ORLEG-IA project.
-The work of Maciej Paszy\'nski and Pawe\l{} Maczuga was supported by the program ``Excellence initiative - research university" for the AGH University of Science and Technology.
+David Pardo has received funding from: the Spanish Ministry of Science and Innovation projects with references TED2021-132783B-I00, PID2019-108111RB-I00 (FEDER/AEI) and PDC2021-121093-I00 (MCIN / AEI / 10.13039/501100011033/Next Generation EU), the “BCAM Severo Ochoa” accreditation of excellence CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033; the Spanish Ministry of Economic and Digital Transformation with Misiones Project IA4TES (MIA.2021.M04.008 / NextGenerationEU PRTR); and the Basque Government through the BERC 2022-2025 program, the Elkartek project BEREZ-IA (KK-2023/00012), and the Consolidated Research Group MATHMODE (IT1456-22) given by the Department of Education.
+The work of Maciej Paszy\'nski and Pawe\l{} Maczuga was supported by the program ``Excellence initiative - research university" for the AGH University of Krakow. {The authors would like to thank the anonymous reviewers for their suggestions that helped to improve the presentation of our findings.
+Additionally, the first author would like to thank professor Kristoffer Van der Zee for his helpful discussions related with the quasi-minimizers definition.}